raynamharris/IntegrativeProjectWT2015/RmdFiles/01b_behavior_figures.md

     ## quartz_off_screen
     ##                 2

-### Heatmap
+### Supplmentary heatmap

 The next image shows how all the behaviors measured change over time.
-Here, the data are normalized to a z-score with more positive values shown in red and negative values show in blue.
+Here, the data are normalized to a z-score with more positive values shown the viridis color scheme with yellow being positive and purple being negative.
 Each row contains value for each behavioral measurement.
-Each column is the average value for a group of animals as specific by APA group (purple, orange, brown) and training session (from white to black according to increasing time spend in the active place avoidance group).
+Each column is the average value for a group of animals as specific by APA group and training session.

+This particular graph clusters the data according to a kmean of 3 rather than by heriarchical clustering.
+I use the R package superheat.

 ``` r
 scaledaveragedatatranposed <- t(scaledaveragedata)